lifepillar/ASUnit/README.md

 - `assertNotReference(x)` or `shouldNotBeReference(x)`: fails when `x` is a reference.
 - `assertInstanceOf(aClass, expr)`: succeeds when the class of `expr` is equal to `aClass`.

-Most of the assertions take as an argument a textual message, which is printed when the assertion fails.
+Some of the assertions take as an argument a textual message, which is printed when the assertion fails.

 Related unit tests can be grouped together into a script that must